 This question was first answered by former Rep. John Payne.
-He told Online Poker Report in March 2015, “My mission statement is to keep gaming in general healthy, but in particular to make sure our casinos stay healthy and competitive against our surrounding states.”
+He stated:/strong>, “My mission statement is to keep gaming in general healthy, but in particular to make sure our casinos stay healthy and competitive against our surrounding states.”

 Part of keeping Pennsylvania competitive means finding new revenue streams for casinos, as the market is only going to become more competitive over time.